 Going through a divorce is tough.
-Going through a divorce hearing the coronavirus pandemic is tough.
-Going through a divorce, during the coronavirus pandemic with kids is even tougher.
-No matter how excited you may be at the thought of divorcing your spouse, the reality of your circumstances is that nobody actually wants to get divorced and go through that process.
-As someone who has helped many families in our area manage a divorce and achieve their goals within the case it is still not a fun process for anyone involved.
+Going through a divorce hearing, the coronavirus pandemic is challenging.
+Going through a divorce during the coronavirus pandemic with kids is even harder.
+No matter how excited you may be at the thought of divorcing your spouse, the reality of your circumstances is that nobody wants to get divorced and go through that process.
+As someone who has helped many families in our area manage the divorce and achieve their goals, it is still not a fun process for anyone involved.
 It can be necessary, and it can benefit families in some ways.
-However, divorce is always tough.
+However, divorce is always challenging.

 Now, if you are contemplating a divorce then you can take those circumstances I just finished mentioning about the pandemic and add them to the context of your divorce case.
 You will be charged with planning a divorce, filing a divorce, negotiating the outcome of a divorce and possibly going to trial over your divorce.
 Once your case is done you and your ex-spouse will now have to come together and raise children as a team. these are certainly challenging that you are up to but it will take some effort, patience in time to accomplish these goals.

 In today's blog post I would like to share with you some tips on how to get through a divorce with children.
 These tips will walk you through how to talk to your kids about your divorce when it is first filed, help them transition into splitting time between you and their other parent and then adjust to life in a post-divorce world .
 So much of the best advice that can be provided to you regarding transitioning your children Interpose divorce life can only be done with specific knowledge of your family.
 However, I hope the general advice I apply in this blog post will benefit you and your kids.